batscs/docker-cloudflare-dns-sync/README.md

 ## Installation (without Docker, not recommended)

-It is recommended to use the installation with docker.
+It is recommended to use the installation with docker-compose or atleast just with docker.
 This script is pretty much what is being installed inside the docker container, alongside the required software.
 If you know what you are doing and why you want this to be on your host machine and not in a container, follow these instructions.
 Support for this might drop in the future.

 Enter this into your terminal of choice to automatically deploy this script.
 Requires root privelege.
 Otherwise manually download the cloudflare-dns-sync.sh file of this repository in a directory of your choice and skip the next two steps.